seidelj/mht/README.md

 ssc install mhtexp
 ```

+Once the command finishes, you should be able to use the command.
+A data set, data.csv, and an example do file, mhtexp_examples.do are available in this repository for download if you want to run an example.

 ##Manual Stata Install
 Download or clone this repository and make sure your current directory contains
 * mhtexp.ado -- this initializes the stata comand "mhtexp" for usage from the command line or .do file
 * lmhtexp.mlib -- the required mata functions that perform the computation
 * mhtexp.sthlp -- OPTIONAL but recommended.
 Usage: from stata command line: `help mhtexp`

-If it is your first time running the code, ensure that Stata knows to look in lmhtexp.mlib

-From the Stata command line
+If it is your first time running the code, ensure that Stata knows to look in lmhtexp.mlib.
+From the Stata command line enter
 ```
 mata: mata mlib index
 ```

 See mhtexp_examples.do for usage example OR from stata terminal type `help mhtexp`